macmillanpublishers/RSuite_Word-template/README.md

 #### Open all Projects
 To open all ‘RSuite_Word_Template’ dotm/docm files in the VBA editor for code access, run macro:  *Open_All_Defined_VBA_Projects*

-#### Export Modules
+#### Export Modules and Binaries
-Once you're ready to commit some code, there's a tool to export a .dotm/.docm binary and all of its vba-components to the local git repo repository (everything except the ribbon).
+Once you're ready to commit some code, there's a tool to export a .dotm/.docm binary and all of its vba-components to the local git repo repository (*all components except custom ribbon).

   1. run macro: **Export_or_Import_VBA_Components**

-  2. in the pop-up window, select any/all docs with updated code, and click _'Export'_.
+  2. in the pop-up window, select any/all docs with updated code, and click either _'Export'_ option:

+###### Export file(s) and modules to git repo

+###### Export file(s) and modules to git repo

+###### Export locations / details

   3. For the .dotm/.docm files in this repo, they will be exported to dir: _'src/(file_basename)'_ in the same path as devSetup.dotm (which should be in the root of the cloned repo dir)
-    * NOTE: Any new .dotm/docm/project that you export via this macro will export to a default location: a dir in the same location as the file, called 'src_*(file_basename)*'.
-To pre-configure the default export path for a given file, add it to devSetup procedure: 'config.defineVBAProjectParams'.
+    * NOTE: Any *new* .dotm/docm that you export via this macro will default export to the same location as the file, in a dir called 'src_*(file_basename)*'.
+To pre-configure a different export path for a given file, add it to devSetup procedure: 'config.defineVBAProjectParams'.

   4. If applicable, the .dotm/.docm binary file is copied from its 'installed path' in MS Word to its default location in the local git repo as well, (if the file has a defined path: see note from #3 above re: setting file defaults).
 An alert will notify if there is no defined path.